 You will probably hear the stupid saying ‘Publish or perish’ quite often.
 Don’t be alarmed by this.
 In my view, publishing is one of the joys of research—you get to ‘wrap’ your thoughts and experiments into a nice paper and set it free for others to use.
 If you are new to this—and most of you reading this probably are—do not be daunted.
 I and the other group members will accompany you during this journey.

-Unless no other style rules apply,2 we will be following the style guide of the Federal Chancellery.
-Essentially, this means that our papers will be written in British English with ‘-yse’/‘-ise’ suffixes (e.g. analyse and optimise instead of analyze and optimize).
-This serves as a way to make our publications consistent and is more efficient than having to come up with new rules every time.
+If you do not have a preference for other styles,1 follow the style guide of the Federal Chancellery.
+Essentially, this means that your papers will be written in British English with ‘-yse’/‘-ise’ suffixes (e.g. analyse and optimise instead of analyze and optimize).
+This serves as a way to make your publications consistent and is more efficient than having to come up with new rules every time.
+You can choose another writing style.
+The important thing is to be consistent about it within one publication.

 Writing is an art in and of itself.
 Investing in your writing skills is the single most important skill you have to grow during your Ph.D.; good writing will serve you well throughout your career.
 When writing a paper, you are competing for the attention of the reader.
 Good writing helps you keep that attention, while bad writing drives readers away—and once you have lost a reader’s attention, you have lost the reader for good.
 Hence, when writing a paper, your overall goal should be to write concisely.
 This entails getting rid of some empty phrases and using short verbs whenever possible.
-Personal pet peeves of mine include writing ‘utilise’ when ‘use’ would do, or using ‘methodology’ instead of plain ‘methods.’
+Personal pet peeves of mine include writing ‘utilise’ when ‘use’ would do, or using ‘methodology’ instead of plain ‘methods;’ see also section 3.5.4 for more of these.
 Remember that papers are supposed to be read by many people—concise writing improves accessibility.
-Here are some additional tips that I find generally useful:
+Here are some additional tips that I find to be of general use:

 • Prefer verb forms over nouns.
 English is great in that we can use either the verb form or the noun form of a word.
 However, in scientific writing, the verb form should be preferred because it is clearer.
 Compare ‘This enables the calculation of topological features by the neural network’ versus ‘The neural network can calculate topological features.’
 I am arguing that in the second form, it is clearer who is acting (the neural network).

 • Check whether absolutes are required.
-It is rare3 that we use absolute words (such as ‘never’ or ‘always’) in scientific writing.
+It is rare2 that we use absolute words (such as ‘never’ or ‘always’) in scientific writing.

 • Use the active voice.
 The active voice increases the precision of your writing and reduces its complexity at the same time.

 Finally, be aware that ‘the perfect is the enemy of the good.’
 It is natural to start with a (bad) first draft and refine it iteratively.
-The important thing is to start.
+Nature abhors a vacuum, so it is best to start with something.

 Additional resources